sergionaskbr/machine_learning_experiment/README.md

 This experiment is the final project of the Machine Learning Fundamentals discipline of the DS Community Data Science Course.
 A test was carried out to find the best parameters and metrics for 4 classification algorithms, 10 regression algorithms and 2 clustering algorithms, the results of which are shown below.
+There is 7 different datasets, one for each table.
+In classification and regression experiments, the data is separated into training, validation and test for each experiment.
+The clustering experiment uses just one dataset.

 ### 1. Classification Experiment
 #### 1.1 Train Data